inaimathi/nitrochan/README.md

 - per-board custom CSS
 - moderation audit system

 See notes.org for a complete TODO list so far.
+Also, feel free to contribute.

 ## Usage